polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Reading project: map my world robot to section 3 Extending your Robot Creation - Launch Files and section Common Questions.
 * Reading Robotic Software Engineer Nanodegree program project where am I section Localization: Parameter Tuning.
 I encourage @Frida @Helena Barmer @Samuela Anastasi @Urvi Soni @Casey Buscall @Marwa @Sarah Majors @Pranjal Chaubey @Harkirat @Halwai Aftab Hasan persistence is the best talent and thank you for tagging me in the post which allows me to see things from your side:).

+#### Halwai Aftab Hasan

+* Rewatch Neural Network for an upcoming event i.e Deeplearning Meetup by Developer Circle from Facebook Mumbai and I am the Facilitator with @Avi Seth :slightly_smiling_face: .
+* Still stuck with Android studio bugs and error for mini project Federated Learning, but i will give my best to sort it out this as soon as possible :)
+* Encourage My friends @cibaca @Bearbear @Hitoishi Das @Shivam Raisharma @Harkirat @Sarah Majors @Samuela Anastasi @Frida
+#60daysofudacity